valentinbonneaud/domoDuino/Server side/README.md

 There is a login system on the website to protect the access of the platform.
 Like that all actions need an authentication or an api key.

+All the website is coded using the power of jQuery and Bootstrap.
+You never have to refresh a webpage !

 Data Collection
 -----------------